 In high-precision motion systems, set-point tracking often comes with the problem of overshoot, hence poor settling behavior.
 To avoid overshoot, PD control (thus without using an integrator) is preferred over PID control.
-However, PD control gives rise to a steady-state error in view of the constant disturbances acting on the system.
-To deal with both overshoot and steady-state error, a sliding mode controller with a saturated integrator is studied.
-For large servo signals, the controller is switched to PD mode as to constrain the integrator buffer and therefore the overshoot.
-For small servo signals, the controller switches to PID mode as to avoid steady-state error.
+However, PD control gives rise to steady-state error in view of the constant disturbances acting on the system.
+To deal with both overshoot and steady-state error, a sliding mode controller with saturated integrator is studied.
+For large servo signals the controller is switched to PD mode as to constrain the integrator buffer and therefore the overshoot.
+For small servo signals the controller switches to PID mode as to avoid steady-state error.
 The tuning of the switching parameters will be done automatically with the aim to optimize the settling behavior.
-The sliding mode controller is tested on a high-precision motion system.
+The sliding mode controller will be tested on a high-precision motion system.

 People: Yasemin Vardar, Marcel Heertjes